kirkzhangtech/kirkzhangtech.github.io/source/_posts/oracle/OraclePL_SQL_Recipes.md

 percentage of increase, and an upper salary bound.
 You can also execute a stored procedure by creating a simple anonymous block that contains the procedure call, as depicted in the following code:
-CHAPTER 4  FUNCTIONS, PACKAGES, AND PROCEDURES
-72
 BEGIN
   procedure_name([param1, param2,…]);
 END;